wheelroom/wheelroom/packages/@jacco-meijer/wheelroom/README.md

 - [wheelroom-plugin-graphql](https://www.npmjs.com/package/@jacco-meijer//wheelroom-plugin-graphql): template parser for generating (Gatbsyjs) graphql queries
 - [wheelroom-plugin-contentful](https://www.npmjs.com/package/@jacco-meijer/wheelroom-plugin-contentful): for creating content models at Contentful

+Have a look at the [boilerplate](https://github.com/jaccomeijer/wheelroom/tree/master/packages/boilerplate) to so see how to use this.

 Content models are defined in typescript like this.

 ```typescript